50 Years of SUSY and SUGRA, circa 1974-2024, and Future Prospects: Origin of Local Supersymmetry

 \section{Origin of Local Supersymmetry}

-The first formulation of local supersymmetry is Gauge Supersymmetry \cite{Nath:1975nj,Arnowitt:1975xg}, which is based on the tangent space supergroup $\mathrm{OSp}(3,1|4N)$.
-It is a theory which includes gravity and local supersymmetry.
+The first formulation of local supersymmetry is Gauge Supersymmetry \cite{Nath:1975nj,Arnowitt:1975xg}, which is based on the tangent space supergroup $\mathrm{OSp}(3,1|4N)$. {The $O(3,1)$ part of the group refers to Lorentz symmetry of spacetime and the $Sp(4N)$ part is a symmetry group that acts on the fermionic co-ordinates while the bar indicates that it is a supergroup with bosonic and fermionic generators which form its algebra.
+This group is often referred to as orthosymplectic.
+The gauge theory with the tangent space group $\mathrm{OSp}(3,1|4N)$ includes Einstein gravity and local supersymmetry}.
 Spontaneous breaking of gauge supersymmetry leads to a vacuum state which is globally supersymmetric and is given by the supermetric $g_{AB} =\text{diag} (\eta_{ab}, k\eta_{\alpha\beta}\,\delta_{ij})$, where $k$ is a constant that enters along with the metric in the fermionic line element.
 The gauge group of gauge supersymmetry is the largest supergroup one can have which means that any other theory of local supersymmetry must be a subpiece of gauge supersymmety.
 Thus after the formulation of gauge supersymmetry in 1975, the current standard supergravity was formulated in 1976\cite{Freedman:1976xh,Deser:1976eh} which has the tangent space group $O(3,1)\times O(N)$ which is a subpiece of the $OSp(3,1|4N)$.
 The above leads one to expect that the dynamics of standard supergravity theory would also arise from the dynamics of gauge supersymmetry in a certain limit.
 In fact, this turns out to be the case as shown in several works\cite{Nath:1976ci,Arnowitt:1978jq,Nath:1979yn}.
 Geometrically, the connection between gauge supersymmetry and supergravity is the following: One can produce the standard supergravity with the tangent space group $O(3,1)\times O(N)$ from gauge supersymmetry by including only the spin 2 and spin $3/2$ fields and letting $k\to 0$ to reduce the Riemannian geometry of gauge supersymmetry to the non-Riemannian superspace geometry of the standard supergravity theory.
 The contraction produces the desired torsions ~\cite{Nath:1979yn} needed in the superspace formulation of supergravity ~\cite{Wess:1977fn,Brink:1978iv,Brink:1978sz} and the tangent space group $OSp(3,1|4N)$ of gauge supersymmetry reduces ~\cite{Nath:1979yn} to the tangent space group $O(3,1)\times O(N)$ of supergravity.
 Further, the equations of motion of supergravity emerge from the dynamical equation of gauge supersymmetry with the particle content of the spin 2 and spin 3/2 fields .
 Thus, the $k\to 0$ limit of the gauge supersymmetry geometry correctly produces the supergravity geometry in the superspace.
 The geometry contraction of gauge supersymmetry to supergravity may be viewed as the counterpart of Inonu-Wigner\cite{Inonu:1953sp} group contraction.
 A more detailed discussion of the limit $k\to 0$ of gauge supersymmetry to the standard supergravity is given in Appendix A. We note here that, after the work of \cite{Freedman:1976xh,Deser:1976eh} there were different formulations of supergravity including \cite{ AHCThesis,Chamseddine:1976bf,MacDowell:1977jt,Siegel:1978mj} among several others.